-As part of a series of Q&As spotlighting a member of the Emerging Leaders, Emmett Walsh — Internal Sales Consultant at Salient Partners and membership chair for the RYP advisory committee — talked about why he joined a young professionals group at the Baker Institute:
+As part of a series of Q&As spotlighting a member of the Emerging Leaders, Sarah Ringold — practice administrator at Texas Children's Hospital and membership chair for the RYP advisory committee — talked about why she joined a young professionals group at the Baker Institute:

 What drew you to the Baker Institute and the Emerging Leaders?

 How does your Emerging Leader membership benefit your job or career?

 What has been your favorite program or event at the Baker Institute?

 What do you feel is the number one policy issue of our time in the U.S.?

 What makes Houston such a great place for young professionals?